zachgk/catln/docs/philosophy/testing.md

 # Testing

 For writing secure, reliable, and maintainable software, testing is a necessity.
 It can be used to check your code does not have bugs and to prevent bugs from appearing when updating and refactoring the code.
 However, testing is also the subject of numerous blog posts, debates, and discussions.
 They argue the relative merits of unit tests and integration.
 The importance of test coverage, mocking, and test driven development.
-I will describe my current thoughts on testing and how I plan to implement it with Catln below.
+I will describe my current thoughts on testing and how I plan to implement it with Catln here.

 ## Testing Fundamentals